Seneca-ICTOER/OPS445/docs/B-Assignments/assignment1a.md

 ---
-id: assignment1naanbb
+id: assignment1a
-title: Assignment 1 NAA/NBB
+title: Assignment 1 Version A
 sidebar_position: 2
-description: Assignment 1 For Sections NAA and NBB
+description: Assignment 1 Version A
 ---

-# A1-S23-NAANBB
+# Assignment 1 Version A

 ## Assignment 1